StableDub : Taming Diffusion Prior for Efficient and Generalized Visual Dubbing

 Method Overview

-Given the input video of the target avatar and arbitrary audio, StableDub alters the masked mouth region and generates lip movements that match the audio content.
+Given the input video of the target avatar and arbitrary driving audio, StableDub alters the masked mouth region and generates lip movements that match the audio content.
 To supplement appearance details in the generation process, we concatenate an appearance image with per-frame video latent and send them into the denoising U-Net.
 To enhance the resemblance of generated lip movements with the target avatar, we extract the habit feature from another lip segment and modulate it with the audio feature.
 The modulated feature is sent to the audio cross-attention layer in each U-Net block.
 The spatial and temporal Mamba layers are incorporated to efficiently ensure image quality and video coherence.
 1 or 2 denotes that the layer is optimized in the training of stage 1 or stage 2.